-Keith Urban Brings Good Luck To The ACM Awards, As Nicole Kidman Weeps
+Keith Urban Brings Good Luck To The ACM Awards As Nicole Kidman Weeps

-It’s a big night for country music artists with the premiere of the Academy of Country Music Awards, but more so for the nominees in tonight’s award ceremony.
+It’s a big night for country music artists with the premiere of the Academy of Country Music Awards, but more so for the nominees in tonight’s awards ceremony.
 For Keith Urban, the possibility of bringing home an award for “The Fighter” makes tonight as unnerving as it is exciting.
-Yet, Urban reveals that he has some special people sending their best wishes with him and good luck charms of that nature ensure “The Fighter” singer will bring home a win.
+Yet, Urban reveals that he has some special people sending their best wishes to him and good luck charms of that nature ensure “The Fighter” singer will bring home a win.

 No Matter What Happens At The ACM Awards, Keith Urban Already Feels Like A Winner